AjNavneet/BusinessLicense_MulticlassClassifier_Ensemble/readme.md

-# Ensemble Multi-class Classification on Business license data
+# Business license Multi-class Classification using Ensemble

 ## Aim

 Implementing Ensemble techniques to predict license status for the given business.

 ---

 ## Data Description

 The dataset used is a licensed dataset.
 It contains information about 86K different businesses over various features.
 The target variable is the status of the license, which has five different categories.

 ---